SteeltoeOSS/steeltoe-site/source/docs/steeltoe-services.html.markdown

 For many of the Steeltoe services, we provide a Quick Start sample and guide that describe how to quickly get a sample application up and running using a particular Steeltoe service.
 A detailed break down of the sample code is provided, describing how the Steeltoe service has been integrated into the app.

-In many cases, these guides provide two ways of exercising the applications; one that describes how to create and run the application locally on your development machine, and a second that describes getting the application up and running on CloudFoundry.
+In many cases, these guides provide two ways of exercising the applications; one that describes how to create and run the application locally on your development machine, and a second that describes getting the application up and running on Cloud Foundry.

 For the Quick Starts in which we run the application locally, we will at times make use of Java in order to run instances of the dependent servers (e.g. Config Server, Eureka Server, etc.) locally on your machine.
 As such if you don't have Java available on your machine you might want to install that now.

-For the Quick Starts in which we make use of CloudFoundry, you will need to acquire access to a CloudFoundry environment and also an environment which has the appropriate services (e.g. Config Server, Eureka, etc) installed.
+For the Quick Starts in which we make use of Cloud Foundry, you will need to acquire access to a Cloud Foundry environment and also an environment which has the appropriate services (e.g. Config Server, Eureka, etc) installed.
 One possible source is [PCF Dev](https://docs.pivotal.io/pcf-dev/); depending on your desktop operating system and its configuration, you may or may not be able to make use of it.
 PCF Dev uses Virtual Box, and depending on what other virtualization you are using or have installed, PCF Dev may or may not work for you.

 Also, when working with Cloud Foundry, you will also need to install the [Cloud Foundry Command Line Interface (CLI)](https://github.com/cloudfoundry/cli/releases) in order to interact with the runtime.